 We are living in a time when we are forced to confront the various issues that separate us globally as well as communally and often divide the family as well as our consciousness.
 Businesses, entrepreneurs, organizations, systems, and individuals must make a dedicated, consistent, and drastic change in every facet of life.
 Together we seek justice in our society and to begin we must first start with ourselves.

-We Are The Only Consultancy Helping Individuals and Systems Build Equity Through Identity Navigation
+Helping Individuals and Systems to Stay Honest Through Personal Identity Navigation

-The Good Peoples Group and our Center on Interracial Relationships work with businesses and individuals who seek to live with integrity in all aspects of their life and work with a focus on individual growth, social justice, and culture.
+The Good Peoples Group and our Center on Interracial Relationships works with individuals who seek to live with integrity in all aspects of their life and work with a focus on individual growth, social justice, historical multidisciplinary learning.
 Our clients want to do and be better, and they look to us to learn how to make that a reality.

 Learn By Unlearning

 What it takes is what we offer; a space to navigate our own identities and how those identities impact our relationships with others.
 The most pressing issue we face is the disconnection from ourselves and each other due to messages we have internalized about our identities.
 Our work is to unlearn these messages together to break the cycle of being complicit in our own oppression and the oppression of others.

 Support for Businesses and Individuals

 This is for systems like working groups and even families who want to become truly socially responsible, both internally and externally.
 If you are not willing to shift power - you are not ready.

 Enjoy more sustainable, emotionally resilient, equitable personal relationships.
 We offer individual 50 min sessions for identity navigation work.